EifelMono/CloudBrain/keyboard.md

 | **WHY** |
 |:-|
-|If the finger typed key combination does not work the first time,</br>
+|If the finger typed key combination does not work the first time,<br>
-and the brain needs to think, forget it</br>
+and the brain needs to think, forget it<br>
 THEN I NEED THIS ......................................... <kbd>**HELP**</kbd>|